Merkoba/Hue/README.md

 >The public root of images.
 For example a public_images_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
 Needs a slash at the end.

 "default_image_url"
->The public location of the default image.
+>The public location of the default image or when "/image default" is issued.
 This image appears on new rooms or when an uploaded image fails to load.

 "default_tv_source"
->Default source for the tv for new rooms.
+>Default source for the tv for new rooms or when "/tv default" is issued.
 This is a video url, file, youtube, or twitch.

 "default_tv_type"
 >The type of the default_tv_source, either "url", "youtube", or "twitch".